SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 - Are the game categories used usually relevant?
 - Can we classify games by looking at the way players review them?
-- Does this classification bare resemblance to the traditionnal categories?
+- Does this classification bare resemblance to the traditional categories?
 - More specifically, can Machine Learning help define a new classification?

 {% capture summary %}## Dataset presentation{% endcapture %}